s-mv/blog/docs/_posts/2024-09-17-from-heroes-to-zeroes-my-amazon-ml-challenge-2024-experience.md

 At the end, this was our fault.
 A planning fallacy.

 ## 3. Priorities
 At the end of the day, we're undergraduates, all three of us.
-Our weekend might've been busy with the hackathon but that would not stop the academic machinery of our colleges from absolutely devouring us as submissions, assignments and project work filled our plates.
+Our weekend might've been busy with the hackathon but that would not stop the academic machinery of our colleges from absolutely devouring us, as submissions, assignments and project work filled our plates.
 Due to the same, the flames of our ambitions were quickly quenched by a rain of deadlines.
 To be brash about it, we half-assed this.

 Maybe we had our priorities wrong.
 Maybe we would have lost either way.
 Who knows?
 But I do acknowledge that if we had handled academia ahead of time and focused on the hackathon, we could have had an F1 score that exceeds the chance of this blog going viral, at least.